4ureliek/TEanalysis/Utils/README.md

                               (-n 10000 is best for permutation test but this will take a while) If set to 0, no bootstrap will be done -f,--full     => (BOOL)   Use -f to also do stats for each repeat separately (separated output, with binomial test as well)
-    -b,--build    => (BOOL)   See above; use this and provide the genome fasta file if no range/lengths file (-r) This step may take a while but will create the required file -d,--dogaps   => (BOOL)   See above; use this and provide the genome fasta file if no gap file (-g)
+                              Results will be in a file *.stats.TE.txt Note that the output *.stats.cat.txt is basically included in the output *.stats.TE.txt, with values of tot tot tot in the columns Rclass, Rfam and Rname This will take longer but requires fewer bootsraps, because binomial test is more sensitive -b,--build    => (BOOL)   See above; use this and provide the genome fasta file if no range/lengths file (-r) This step may take a while but will create the required file -d,--dogaps   => (BOOL)   See above; use this and provide the genome fasta file if no gap file (-g)